 This amazing realization of an opulent, thriving black community was brought to a sudden and despicable end by a white mob burning its 36 city blocks to the ground and killing an estimated 300 blacks in what is now known as the Tulsa Race Massacre.

 Despite its tragic end, Black Wall Street settles once and for all what a people group – any people group – can accomplish regardless of alienation from historic roots, or deficits in inherited skill and wealth.
+Tulsa’s Black Wall Street is first and foremost a story of inspiration.

 Killer Mike ended the episode by encouraging everyone to observe a new weekly holiday – Black Friday.
 Not the consumeristic, demonic one right after Thanksgiving, but rather a commitment to intentionally buy products or services from black owned and run businesses.
 Doing so provides both the stimulus and encouragement for black businesses to develop and grow.
 There are several websites, such as We Buy Black, which host black owned businesses making the effort totally doable for just about anyone.
 A constant influx of wealth aimed at black owned businesses has, in my estimation, the potential to solve issues on a scale that no other single intervention could.